rali-udem/jsRealB/demos/Weather/README.md

     * `en` : original bulletin in English to ease comparison of generated text with the issued forecast
     * `fr` : original bulletin in French to ease comparison of generated text with the issued forecast
     * `id` : id of the original data, to ease debugging of the data conversion program.

 ## Bulletin generation
 This demonstration program is a data-to-text application that generates bilingual (English and French) weather bulletins.
 The core of the data manipulation and text organization is in Python and the final text realization is performed by **jsRealB**.

-A weather bulletin is composed of standardized block of informations some of which are created using simple format statements (`communication_header`,`forecast_regions` and `end_statement`), but others (`title_block` and `forecast_text`) must be generated as they use natural language text.
-All these functions return a string that forms a single line or `None` in which case it is ignored.
+As shown in the sample given above, a weather bulletin is composed of standardized block of informations some of which are created using simple format statements (`communication_header`,`forecast_regions` and `end_statement`), but others (`title_block` and `forecast_text`) must be generated as they use natural language text.
+All these functions return a string that forms a single line or `None` in which case it is ignored in the output.

     def generate_bulletin(wInfo,lang):
         text=[